Board of Revision

 The BOR is Ohio Law.
 Please keep in mind, the BOR hears complaints about property values, not the tax dollars you pay.
 Per Ohio Revised Code, you may contest the value of your property.
 However, the burden of proof is on the complainant.

-Please note: The 2023 Property Tax Year filing season has the Board of Revision will begin accepting 2024 Property Tax Year complaints after the 2024 Values have been certified by the State.
+Please note: The 2023 Property Tax Year filing season has ended.
+The Board of Revision will begin accepting 2024 Property Tax Year complaints after the 2024 Values have been certified by the State.

 The Complaint Process